ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Experiments

 \subsection{Simulation Benchmark Experiment.}

-We evaluate ReViP in two key aspects: First, the robustness of ReViP is assessed using our False Completion Benchmark Suite, which applies controlled perturbations to induce state-dominant bias and false completions.
-Next, we further evaluate ReViP on the widely used LIBERO \cite{libero} and the RoboTwin 2.0 benchmark \cite{chen2025robotwin} for generalization verification, covering diverse scenes and task categories.
+We evaluate ReViP in two key aspects: First, we test robustness using our False-Completion Benchmark Suite, which applies controlled perturbations to induce state-dominant bias.
+Second, we assess generalization on the LIBERO \cite{libero} and RoboTwin 2.0 benchmark \cite{chen2025robotwin}, covering diverse scenes and tasks.

-\textbf{Implementation Details.} For all experiments, we use $\pi_0$, a representative VLA framework, as the backbone policy for ReViP.
-The Task-Stage Observer is instantiated with Qwen2.5-VL 72B to extract instruction-conditioned task-stage cues.
-Training is conducted on 8 $\times$ H100 GPUs, with a total batch size of 32 over 60k training steps.
+\textbf{Implementation Details.} Training is performed on 8 $\times$ H100 GPUs (80GB) with a total batch size of 32 for 60k training steps.
+ReViP uses $\pi_0$, a representative model, as the backbone policy, with TSO instantiated using Qwen2.5-VL-3B (\textbf{ReViP}).
+We also evaluate a stronger observer with Qwen2.5-VL-72B (\textbf{ReViP*}) to study how VLM capacity affects cue quality, providing a comprehensive validation mechanism.
+Note that TSO runs asynchronously, triggered once per action chunk, without disrupting real-time closed-loop control.
+Episodes succeed only if the instructed goal is reached within the step budget.
+Perturbation triggers are deterministic (e.g., reproducible drop rule) for fair comparison.
+Full evaluation protocols are provided in the supplementary materials.